MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-about.md

 [Consult the administration documentation](https://deployr.revolutionanalytics.com/admin/) that details the various DeployR tools made available to administrators.
 These tools simplify common and advanced administrative tasks.

+>[!TIP]
-**DeployR Security**
+>**DeployR Security**
-DeployR supports a highly flexible, enterprise-grade security framework that verifies identity, enforces permissions, and ensures privacy.
+>DeployR supports a highly flexible, enterprise-grade security framework that verifies identity, enforces permissions, and ensures privacy.
+>

-Identity is established and verified using many well-known authentication solutions.
+>Identity is established and verified using many well-known authentication solutions.
 Basic authentication, using username and password credentials, is available to all DeployR installations by default.
 The DeployR Enterprise extends support for authentication by providing a seamless integration with established enterprise security solutions including CA Single Sign-On, PAM authentication, LDAP authentication, and Active Directory authentication.
+>

-Learn more about authentication, access controls, and privacy with DeployR in our [Security](deployr-admin-security.md) guide.
+>Learn more about authentication, access controls, and privacy with DeployR in our [Security](deployr-admin-security.md) guide.
+>

-Learn more in the [Getting Started Guide for Administrators](deployr-administrator-getting-started.md).
+>Learn more in the [Getting Started Guide for Administrators](deployr-administrator-getting-started.md).

 ## Architecture